A First Timer’s Complete Guide for a Ski or Snowboarding Trip

 As a beginner in the sport of snowboarding, you’re likely to have a lot of questions.
 Similar to skiing, you need to make sure you do your research to select the right resort destination and acquire the proper clothing, but there are a few key differences between the beginner experiences in each sport.
 Read through the following tips to be sure you’re truly ready to start learning how to snowboard.

-- Be prepared to take a spill, both mentally and physically.
-There’s a high probability that you’ll land on your backside as you’re starting out so it helps to have some padding to soften the blow.
+Snowboarding for the first time can be challenging.
+Be prepared to take a spill, both mentally and physically.
+There’s a high probability that you’ll land on your backside as you’re starting out, so it helps to have some padding to soften the blow.
 Remember to roll with the punches!

 After Your First Day on the Mountain